Coronavirus COVID-19 please return BP machines

 Our online appointments service has been temporarily disabled and this will continue to be the case while we are not booking face to face appointments.
 To reorder medication please use the online prescription service or leave a voice message by phoning the dedicated phoneline for your local surgery.
 Paper prescription requests can be posted in letter boxes at the surgery buildings but please consider whether it is really necessary for you to visit the building before doing so.

 If you have questions about COVID-19 but you are otherwise well check the NHS Inform website.
-If unable to get online then it is possible to contact NHS24 for advice on 111 at any time.
-This is a change from previous advice where 111 was only to be used out of hours.
+If unable to get online there is a dedicated coronavirus patient helpline on 0800 028 2816.

 If you are required to self isolate then further advice can be found on the Health Protection Scotland website or NHS Inform.
 There is UK government stay at home guidance for patients who are self-isolating.